Prof. Dr. Allen Caldwell

 The plasma based accelerator experiment is explained in the video How can plasma and proton beams be used in building next generation particle accelerators?

-Prof. Caldwell was born in Verdun/France in 1959, studied physics at Rice University in Texas, then moved to the University of Wisconsin where he earned his doctorate.
+Prof. Caldwell was born in Verdun/France in 1959 and has the double citizenship of the USA and France.
+He studied physics at Rice University in Texas, then moved to the University of Wisconsin where he earned his doctorate.
 He then spent 15 years at Columbia University, where he eventually became professor.
 In 1997, he became head of the ZEUS experiment at the HERA accelerator at DESY in Hamburg.
 In 1999, he was made director of the Nevis Laboratory at Columbia University in New York; since 2002 he has been a Member of the Board of Directors of the Max Planck Institute for Physics.
-He currently heads the Institute as its Managing Director and heads the AWAKE experiment at CERN .
+He currently heads the AWAKE experiment at CERN .

 - International Review Committee, Canadian Institute of Particle Physics (2016)